 Motivate your team extrinsically with enthusiasm and incentives.
-For large fundraisers, provide prizes for top-performing participants or teams who raise the most.
-Create a fundraising website where participants and sponsors can share photos, quotes, and your organization can post a fundraising thermometer to track current progress against goals.
-Comparing goals to current progress are great motivators.
+Provide prizes for top-performing participants or teams who raise the most.
+Create a fundraising website where participants and sponsors can share photos, quotes, and raise money.
+Your organization can post a fundraising thermometer to track current progress against goals.
+Comparing goals to current progress is a great motivator for fundraising participants.

-Make your fundraising event fun!
+Most of all, make your fundraising event fun!
 Remember that participants and volunteers are giving up their free time to help.
 If you are planning a large fundraising event, provide meals and an exciting environment that people enjoy being a part of.
 If you don’t have the budget for a large fundraising campaign, don’t underestimate the value of smaller in-house corporate fundraising campaigns.
 One company created an interesting workplace fundraiser where employees were encouraged to bring in old gift certificates – either ones that were never used or had a small balance remaining.
 The company used a service to extract the additional dollars from these gift cards and donate these funds to a charitable cause.
 A corporate fundraising campaign like this may motivate employees intrinsically.
 They feel proud to work for a company contributing to charitable causes and striving to be more sustainable.
 And, they feel good about themselves for directly contributing to a worthy cause.
-If employees feel “good” about the company they work for, chances are, they may feel better about their work, which could help improve overall performance within your organization.
+If employees feel good about the company they work for, chances are, they may feel better about their work, which could help improve overall performance within your organization.